Can you make money from ebooks? Do self published books sell?

-The first post in this series “Book Marketing Strategies : Quick Start Guide for Self Published Authors“, was meant to give you a framework to get started quickly with the most essential elements of book marketing.
+The first post in this series “Book Marketing Strategies : Quick Start Guide for Self Published Authors“, was meant to give you a framework for getting started quickly with the most essential elements of book marketing.

-In this post, we step back and review how successful self published authors grow their book sales to increase rapidly and start making money.
+In this post, we review how successful self published authors grow their book sales and start making money.
 This is a comprehensive guide to selling which you can use as a checklist to create your own marketing campaign.

 - Make a list of people who are likely to buy your product – e.g. college graduates, teenagers, women etc.